eosnetworkfoundation/docs/docs/96_faq/index.md

 * eosio.wrap
 * eosio.msig

-You can customize them to your business needs and deploy any number of them when you launch your EOSIO-based blockchain.
+You can customize them to your business needs and deploy any number of them when you launch your Antelope-based blockchain.
 We recommend using the latest released versions of the smart contracts.

 Further Reading
 [eos-system-contracts](https://docs.eosnetwork.com/manuals/eos-system-contracts/latest/index)